Leane and Michael's Sugarbush

 Do you run out of syrup during the festival?

 We can only make as much syrup as the amount of sap that flows from the trees so we sometimes run out of certain grades.
 This varies from year to year.
-Come early or call ahead if you want a particular grade or a large quantity.
+Come early on the first Saturday if you want a particular grade or a large quantity.

 Are your syrup jugs BPA free?